Reducing VOC Emissions from Field Fumigants

 - Fumigation methods allowed

 Emission targets and allowances – DPR sets benchmarks for total pounds of pesticide emissions from May 1 to October 31 in five geographic areas.
 This can require restricting fumigant emissions by individual growers if emission reduction targets cannot be met by other means.
+It is currently not required.

 Reporting of fumigation methods used – DPR tracks VOC emissions by requiring reporting of field fumigant application methods in certain areas.